EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 The term "Trust Anchor" follows the terminology of {{RFC6024}}: "A trust anchor represents an authoritative entity via a public key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."

-One example of specifying more compact alternatives to X.509 certificates for exchanging trust anchor information is provided by the TrustAnchorInfo structure of {{RFC5914}}, the mandatory parts of which essentially is the SubjectPublicKeyInfo structure {{RFC5280}}, i.e. the algorithm followed by the public key.
+One example of specifying more compact alternatives to X.509 certificates for exchanging trust anchor information is provided by the TrustAnchorInfo structure of {{RFC5914}}, the mandatory parts of which essentially is the SubjectPublicKeyInfo structure {{RFC5280}}, i.e. an algorithm identifier followed by a public key.

 # Authentication